srushti-714/Azure-Arc-for-Servers/README.md

      * Resource group name
      * Subscription and tenant id

 After getting these values, it is creating **pscredential** to login in **Azure PowerShell** using service principle and then, creating a script block to run that block inside the **machines hosted on Hyper-V**.
 Script block will install the Arc agent package inside vm and connect with Azure Arc.
-Script block is getting executed remotely with Invoke command from ARC-Host vm with computer name/private ip of WinVm.
+Script block is getting executed remotely with Invoke command from ARCHOST vm with computer name/private ip of WinVm.

 ## Task 3: Connect a Linux Virtual Machine to Azure Arc
 In this task, we will connect the Linux machine to Azure Arc.